Get fit for free – trail runningSave this item

 Trail running is jogging with bumps, humps and uneven terrain – it’s an adventure.
 With this in mind, beware of uneven surfaces, mud and other walkers using your selected route.
 If you’re new to trail running it’s a good idea to pick a route that’s 5km or less as running the scenic route can prove to be challenging!

-Opt for a trail run in a country park and you’ll find there are tailored trails that will be signed throughout, like the fantastic Run England 321 routes, which count you down from 3km to 1km with clear way marking – great for beginners.
+Opt for a trail run in a country park and you’ll find there are tailored trails that will be signed throughout, like the fantastic Run Together routes, with clear way marking – great for beginners.
 You’ll also get the added advantage of having facilities available that will allow you to grab a drink, use the toilet or even take a shower at some country parks.
 There is a good selection of trails at Trosley Country Park in Vigo village or Shorne Woods Country Park in Gravesend, and you can choose from a 1km, 2km or 3km running route.

 If running through a forest is more your thing, then Bedgebury Forest in Goudhurst is a must.
 Running through the woods can be a really rewarding, back-to-nature experience and you’ll be keeping well away from the hustle and bustle of urban running.
 Bedgebury will give you all the fun of the forest with an excellent visitor centre where you can kick back and relax afterwards.